Check out these awesome frequently forgotten and little known baby products that you’ll want to register for!

 I hadn’t seen most of these on any baby registry lists when I was pregnant, and I bet you haven’t either!

-After the list of 12 uncommon and unusual baby must-haves, I’ve also included a bonus list of baby products other moms told me they wish they’d registered for…
+After the list of my personal favorites, I’ve also included a bonus list of baby products other moms told me they wish they’d registered for…

 …so be sure to check out the last section of this post for a useful crowdsourced list of frequently forgotten baby registry items!